University Catalogues

 I. Academic Integrity System Structure

-Academic Integrity Council consists of at least five faculty volunteers selected by the Nominations Committee, as well as a graduate student and an undergraduate student designated annually by their respective student government associations.
+Academic Integrity Council consists of at least five faculty volunteers selected by the Director of Academic Integrity and approved by the Nominations Committee, as well as a graduate student and an undergraduate student designated by their respective student government associations.
 The Academic Integrity Council reviews the state of academic integrity in the Bentley community; advises the Director of Academic Integrity on the process and procedures of the Academic Integrity System; and recommends Faculty Manual revisions as appropriate.
 A faculty member of the council serves as chair when an Academic Integrity Hearing is required.

 II.
 Faculty and Student Responsibilities and Rights in the Academic Integrity System